CharlieGreenman/webpack-angular1.5-razroo/README.md

 # A Webpack + Gulp build System goin' Hamm
 ![goin' ham with Hamm](http://33.media.tumblr.com/dde15901a30e33fda2db472bd3e5849e/tumblr_inline_mi5adv4Qyh1rompwx.gif)

 ##two separate builds##
-There is a default build for development
+There is a default build for development.
-There is a production build, that goes into the folder called publish To use is, type gulp publish
+There is a production build, that goes into the folder called publish.
+To use production, type in your terminal, or cmd gulp publish.

 The following are included in this build (gulps equivalent obviously)